Saul Zaentz Early Education Innovation Challenge

 What is the Zaentz Early Education Innovation Challenge?

-In its fourth year, the Zaentz Early Education Innovation Challenge will fund promising ideas that have the potential to transform early education.
+In its fifth year, the Zaentz Early Education Innovation Challenge will fund promising ideas that have the potential to transform early education.
 We are seeking ideas and approaches that promote positive outcomes at multiple levels of the early education system, including the home, classroom, programs, networks, and/or policy.

 Why is the Zaentz Initiative hosting this Challenge?